seanswim/Python_Crawling/README.md

 # Data_crawling
-This proejct is for datacarwling practices using Python.
+This proejct is for practicing Data Crawling using Python.